MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/design-details-balancing-demand-and-supply.md

 ---
-title: Design Details - Balancing Demand and Supply | Microsoft Docs
+title: Design Details - Balancing Demand and Supply
-description: To understand how the planning system works, it is necessary to understand the prioritized goals of the planning system, the most important of which are to ensure that any demand will be met by sufficient supply and any supply serves a purpose.
+description: To understand how the planning system works it is necessary to understand the prioritized goals of the planning system achieved by balancing supply with demand.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/15/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: a1e55d983abae5f85807039da6dd4d846c3e40b3
+ms.openlocfilehash: 8ff08e03196aac03a9e57519f47a37e284e8c9ff
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3185717"
+ms.locfileid: "6442519"
 ---
 # <a name="design-details-balancing-demand-and-supply"></a>Design Details: Balancing Demand and Supply
 To understand how the planning system works, it is necessary to understand the prioritized goals of the planning system, the most important of which are to ensure that: